Skip to content

 Is Manganese in my tap water?

-Manganese has been detected in water systems across 3,845 ZIP codes.
+Manganese has been detected in 60 Connecticut ZIP codes, above a limit or health guideline in 58.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Manganese is safe?